tc39/notes/meetings/2019-07/july-25.md

 WH: I concur with the previous two answers.
 YK made an argument about testing for callability instead of testing for null/undefined, but that argument would apply to situations other than just `?.(`.
 For example, you could have `a?.b.c(z)`.
 What happens then if `c` is not a function?

-LBR: You still expect `c` to be callable?
+LEO: You still expect `c` to be callable?

 WH: YK’s point was that maybe optional chaining should protect you against calling uncallable things.
 I’m just saying that that situation arises even without `?.(`, and you just can’t protect against that.